the French flag

 Summary: Being and Nothingness

-Published in 1943, Being and Nothingness seeks to answer the question ‘what is being?’.
-This led Sartre to take an interest in consciousness, nothingness and others, as well as in behaviours such as bad faith and shame.
-To do this, Sartre uses a phenomenological approach that draws on his reading of Heidegger.
+Published in 1943, Being and Nothingness seeks to answer the question: ‘What is being?’.
+Sartre explores this by examining consciousness, nothingness, and the existence of others, alongside behaviours such as bad faith and shame.
+To achieve this, he employs a phenomenological approach influenced by his reading of Heidegger.

 Other works: Existentialism Is a Humanism The Imaginary